 - Tunics with subtle beading or embroidery are great choices too.
 Pair them with jeans or dress pants and pumps for an effortlessly chic look.

-When wearing Native jewelry add one item at a time to your outfit either as accessory or as the statement piece.
-Wearing several western jewelry pieces at once gets you into the territory of looking like applying for a supporting role in the next Hollywood western movie. 😉
+When wearing Native jewelry – no matter from which culture – add one item at a time to your outfit either as accessory or as the statement piece.
+Wearing several American West jewelry pieces at once gets you into the territory of looking like applying for a supporting role in the next Hollywood Old Times Western movie.

-The example outfit below dons a casual neutral color outfit with some spots of color in the shoes and bag.
+The casual neutral color outfit below has some spots of color in the shoes and bag.
 The inlay western belt picks up some of these colors.
 The viewer has to look twice to realize that this Casual Friday look even has a western piece in it (see zoom-in below).
-However, it is the western piece that makes this classic casual outfit fashion forward and on trend.
+However, it is the American West piece that makes this classic casual outfit fashion-forward and on trend.

 Shapeless clothes in global prints or pattern will make you look old.
 Furthermore, global inspired clothes styled like in the 1970s make you look old fashioned.
 Do I have to mention embellishment or embroidery overload?